getodk/docs/docs/central-upgrade.rst

 .. code-block:: bash

-  $ docker compose logs -f
+  $ docker compose logs -f service

 Starting in this version, you can consider :ref:`configuring session length <central-configure-session-length>`.